-Provide a fully managed data infrastructure stack with privileges on AWS resources but without accessing the customer data and auditing all operations performed on a datacoral installation.
+Provide a fully managed data infrastructure stack with privileges on AWS resources while:

-- Customer Data in S3/Redshift should not be readable by datacoral
+- Customer Data in S3 or a data warehouse (Redshift, Snowflake, etc) should not be readable by Datacoral

 - Customer should be able to control which data and systems are exposed to the internet

-- Keep track of all AWS API calls made by datacoral software and datacoral devops personnel
+- Keep track of all AWS API calls made by Datacoral DevOps personnel

 - All audit logs should be available for analysis by customer

 - Datacoral requires the creation of roles with minimum privileges for running the installation successfully.

 - To provide a fully managed service, Datacoral needs permissions within a VPC to create and delete resources that belong to the Datacoral data infrastructure stack using a Cross Account Role